 At the grave, Yangguantun 2011.

-Exorcistic talismans are pasted around the house of the deceased.
+Li Manshan pastes up exorcistic talismans around the house of the deceased.

 The wind instruments, 2003.
-The candle wax is used to tune the sheng mouth-organs.
-The dizi flute has fallen out of use since then.
+The candle wax is for tuning the reeds of the sheng mouth-organ.
+The dizi flute has since fallen out of use.